If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Background Tiles

-This tile is used in the game as part of the background while in Holodrum, but a blue Subrosia portal is always on top of it, so it is never seen in-game.
+This tile is used in the game as part of the background while in Holodrum, and while a blue Subrosia portal is always on top obscuring it, can briefly (albeit in a distorted form) be seen during the wavy warping animation.

 A statue of a Darknut loaded with cave tilesets, possibly a leftover from The Legend of Zelda: Link's Awakening.
 Interestingly, in certain other tilesets (such as the ones used in dungeons) these tiles are replaced by inactive Armos tiles.